-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Leveling the playing field with the “biggest trade cheater in the world”

 During the campaign, Ross co-authored a trade and economic policy document with Navarro that described China as “the biggest trade cheater in the world.”
 During his confirmation hearing, however, Ross was more subdued.
 “China is the most protectionist country of very large countries,” he said.
-“They have both very high tariff barriers and very high non-tariff trade barriers to commerce.”
+“They have both very high tariff barriers and very high nontariff trade barriers to commerce.”

 Here is the way forward for Trump’s Trade Trio: Navarro, the agitator, has done his job.
 Keep him off of the China trade team.
 His real knowledge of China is as deep as a cookie pan.
 Have him employ his formidable talents in rabble rousing and hyperbole elsewhere.
 Perhaps Russia merits his attention.